michaelcozzolino/flyonui-vue/packages/docs/Next/Navigations/Tabs.md

 ### Full control

-If you want full control over both tabs and contents you can use the `FoTab` and `FoTabContent` components allowing you to customize each tab and content according to your stile
+If you want full control over both tabs and contents you can use the `FoTab` and `FoTabContent` components allowing you to customize each tab and content according to your style

 <TabsDocs section="full-control" />